noorvir/codar/README.md

 ### HTTP Api

+All api functions are a available under `https://europe-west1-chainbreaker-app.cloudfunctions.net/api`.

 #### GET /encounters?pids=*pid1*,*pid2*,...
 Fetch all encounters that contain one of the pids listed in the `pids` parameter.
 Request response example: